-If an experienced contact center manager looks at ACW metrics in isolation, they can easily identify call volumes.
-Sounds difficult to believe?
+If an experienced contact center manager looks at ACW metrics in isolation, they can quickly identify call volumes.
 Experienced managers know that when hourly ACW times reduce, it is an indication that call volume was high in that period.
-Though this sounds counterintuitive, the truth is that agents work at their peak efficiency during high call volumes.
-If they can’t wrap up a call and move on to the next one faster during these times of high pressure, then something is going wrong.
+Though this sounds counterintuitive, agents work at their peak efficiency during high call volumes.
+If they can’t wrap up a call and move on to the next one faster during these times of high pressure, something is going wrong.

-If your ACW time does not reduce when call volume is high, you should consider training your agents on how to do this or reassessing your wrap-up codes.
+If your ACW time does not reduce when call volume is high, you should consider additional training for your agents or reassessing your wrap-up codes.

 They use individual ACW graphs to assess agent training needs.

 When floor managers filter ACW graphs by agent, they can see individual agent graphs.
-When you see that call volume spikes are not creating a corresponding decrease in ACW time, use individual ACW graphs to identify training needs.
-The training can be as simple as explaining the different wrap-up or call disposition codes to the agents, so they can identify them speedily.
+When you know that call volume spikes are not creating a corresponding decrease in ACW time, use individual ACW graphs to identify training needs.
+The training can be as simple as explaining the other wrap-up or call disposition codes to the agents so they can quickly identify them.

 Want to know the exact correlation between training and ACW time?
-According to our research, managers see a 20% reduction in ACW time after their agents completed six months of training.
-That’s the difference training can make.
+According to our research, managers see a 20% reduction in ACW time after their agents complete six months of training.
+Training can make a significant difference!

 To plan new call disposition codes, they look at daily ACW graphs.

 Managers measure daily after-call work average times and median times to discover if they need to train their agents.
-If the graphs show the ACW is steadily increasing, they know it is time to train agents.
-But if they see a fluctuating ACW, they need to see if agents were having trouble selecting the right call disposition codes.
+If the graphs show that the ACW is steadily increasing, they know it is time to train agents.
+But if they see a fluctuating ACW, they need to see if agents are having trouble selecting the right call disposition codes.
 Maybe, something has changed in the customers calling patterns, and agents don’t know the correct code name to identify this new issue.
-This tells managers that it’s time to edit or add new codes.
+When agents are unsure which codes to use, managers know it’s time to edit or add new codes.
 We can see how this played out in 2020.
 The pandemic and ensuing lockdowns caused a complete change in the kind of customer service calls that call centers received.
-The result?
-Our research shows that the average ACW in 2020 was 45 seconds, 80% higher than the previous year.
+As a result, our research shows that the average ACW in 2020 was 45 seconds, 80% higher than the previous year.

 The wrap-up code count helps them identify campaign challenges.

 For example, an operations manager at an e-commerce company might suddenly notice that the wrap-up code “SKU Not Found” was high on the previous day or week.
-When the manager checks, they may discover that a 50% discount on this SKU resulted in it getting sold out.
-Assuming the discount is on for the next week, the operations manager immediately knows they need to boost inventory to prevent the discount campaign from failing or causing customer dissatisfaction.
+When the manager checks, they may discover that a 50% discount on this SKU resulted in the product selling out.
+If the discount code is scheduled to continue, the operations manager immediately knows they need to boost inventory to prevent the discount campaign from failing or causing customer dissatisfaction.

-After-call work is an important part of any successful call.
+After-call work is an integral part of any successful call.
 It completes the call loop.
-While ACW, or post-call processing, time should not be rushed, it should be made as efficient as possible.
-Some simple ways to achieve this goal are through comprehensive agent training and multitasking coupled with optimal utilization of technology to provide time- and labor-saving assistance.
+While agents should not rush ACW or post-call processing, the process should be as efficient as possible.
+Some simple ways to achieve maximized efficiency are through comprehensive agent training and multitasking coupled with optimal utilization of technology to provide time and labor-saving assistance.

 GET A DEMO: Technology is here to help and not make your agent experience difficult.
-If your agents are unable to wrap calls faster, consider using a call center software like Ozonetel.
-Speak to our team today to get a personalized demo, and let them show you how our disposition APIs and CRM integrations help reduce ACW, identify agent training needs, and improve productivity by 40% and more.
+If your agents are unable to wrap calls faster, consider using call center software like Ozonetel.
+Speak to our team todayfor a personalized demo, and let them show you how our disposition APIs and CRM integrations help reduce ACW, identify agent training needs, and significantly improve productivity.